tlesniak95/xv6_mmap/xv6-public/README.md

 proc.h | added mmaps structure & int mmap_count to manage mmaps for each proccess | arul
 proc.c | added init for int mmap_count;
-sysfile.c | worked on mmap and munmap, working on fixing file_backed for munmap | arul
+sysfile.c | worked on mmap and munmap, working on fixing file_backed for munmap | arul proc.h | Changed process struct to include a valid bit, and removed int mmap_count proc.c | Added init for valid bits sysfile.c | Finished file_backed for mmap and munmap, but fileread uses mem, while filewrite uses addr + i.
+Need to test and see if this is correct. | arul

 #### vm.c